TobiPeterG/AMU/README.md

   USE AT YOUR OWN RISK!

   Not on Ubuntu?
-  Use the basic version for all distributions: COMING SOON
+  Use the basic version for all distributions: https://github.com/TobiPeterG/linux_automatic_updates

   This script will install my custom script to update your system when it's being shutdown.
 It is tested on Kubuntu